- #1 Amazon Best Seller in two categories: Startups & Starting a Business

 - 26 interviews with founders, heads of accelerators, and VCs

-- Don't have an Amazon Kindle?
-Read it on any digital device.
-You can read the book on your Amazon Kindle, Apple iPad, iPhone, Android phone, Windows computer (desktop/laptop), Mac computer (desktop/laptop) with the free Kindle app for Android, PC, or Mac or in any web browser (Safari, Chrome, Edge, Opera...).
+- in English for Kindle at Amazon worldwide.
+(Don't have a Kindle?
+Read on any digital device.
+You can read the book on Kindle, Apple iPad, iPhone, Android phone, Windows computer (desktop/laptop), Mac computer (desktop/laptop) with the free Kindle app for Android, PC, or Mac or in any web browser (Safari, Chrome, Edge, Opera...).

 - Want to read a chapter?
 Go to Amazon and click Look Inside